gtn/moodle-block_exaaichat/README.md

 As the AI is not aware of the current date/time, you can also add a placeholder for the current date/time, such as `{userdate}`.

+#### Available Placeholders:

+* {user.fullname} – Full name of the user
+* {userdate} – Current date/time in the user's timezone
+* {grade:entryname} – Get the grade from the gradebook with the name of "entryname". entryname can be any item from the gradebook. e.g., "Final Grade", "Midterm Exam", or any Activity name

 ---

 ### 🐞 Detailed API Logging